ShaUday/Ultrasonic_ThingSpeak_NodeMCU/README.md

-Ultrasonic Sensor with NodeMCU and ThingSpeak
-This project demonstrates real-time distance measurement using an HC-SR04 ultrasonic sensor connected to a NodeMCU ESP8266, with data sent to ThingSpeak for visualization.
-It showcases skills in IoT, embedded systems, and cloud integration.
+Smart Jar Cap with Ultrasonic Sensor and Custom Website This IoT project creates a smart jar cap with an HC-SR04 ultrasonic sensor to measure the fill level of a jar, sending data to ThingSpeak and displaying it on a custom website.
+The NodeMCU ESP8266 uses WiFiManager for user-friendly Wi-Fi setup, and the website fetches data automatically, eliminating the need for users to input ThingSpeak API keys.
+This showcases skills in IoT, embedded systems, web development, and user-focused design.
 Table of Contents

 Overview